AI Manifesto

 Get serious about building something of your own, even if just keeps you from putting all your eggs in the "job" basket.

-Use your paycheck to build financial runway.
+Use your current paycheck to build financial runway.
 Have a written plan for your spending so you can see yourself hitting peace-of-mind milestones.

 Do whatever it takes to hear yourself think, and stop looking to "experts" to have your answers.